Leavenworth, Kansas: Colleges and universities

 The main campus of University of Saint Mary, a four-year, private Catholic university, is in Leavenworth.
 In addition, Kansas City Kansas Community College operates a satellite campus in the city.

 Media

-The Leavenworth Times, published by GateHouse Media, is the city's daily newspaper.
-Gatehouse Media also publishes The Fort Leavenworth Lamp, a weekly newspaper covering local military news, on contract with the U.S. Army.
+The Leavenworth Times, published by CherryRoad Media is the city's daily newspaper.
+CherryRoad Media also publishes The Fort Leavenworth Lamp, a weekly newspaper covering local military news, on contract with the U.S. Army.

 Leavenworth is in the Kansas City radio and television markets.
 Two radio stations are licensed in the city: KKLO broadcasts from Leavenworth on 1410 AM, a Fox News affiliate; KQRC-FM broadcasts from Mission, Kansas on 98.9 FM, playing a Rock format.
 The major regional newspaper is the Kansas City Star.

+Transportation

+In April 2023, RideLV began to provide on-demand transit service within the city using a mobile software app.
+The service is operated by The Guidance Center in partnership with the Kansas City Area Transportation Authority.
+However, Leavenworth remains the largest city in Kansas without fixed-route public transit service.

+The nearest intercity transit services are located in Kansas City, Missouri.
+Kansas City Union Station serves Amtrak's Southwest Chief and Missouri River Runner.
+The Kansas City Bus Station serves Greyhound Lines and Jefferson Lines.

 In popular culture

 Leavenworth is the setting for "Hurt People", a 2009 novel by Cote Smith.

 Notable people

 Political activist Charles Henry Langston lived and worked here (1863-1870), assisting African-American refugees from slave states and, after the Civil War, working for black suffrage and equal rights of blacks in the West; he moved to Lawrence for the remainder of his life.
 General of the Army and 34th President of the United States Dwight D. Eisenhower once served at Fort Leavenworth.
 Both Buffalo Bill Cody and Wild Bill Hickok lived and worked in Leavenworth during its Old West frontier period.

-Other notable individuals who were born in and/or have lived in Leavenworth include rock musician Melissa Etheridge, restaurant entrepreneur Fred Harvey, architect Frank Jacobus, Broadway producer and Tony Awards founder Brock Pemberton, U.S. Supreme Court justice David Josiah Brewer, and former NBA player, Wayne Anthony Simien.
+Other notable individuals who were born in and/or have lived in Leavenworth include rock musician Melissa Etheridge, restaurant entrepreneur Fred Harvey, Broadway producer and Tony Awards founder Brock Pemberton, U.S. Supreme Court justice David Josiah Brewer, author Sanora Babb, and former NBA player, Wayne Anthony Simien.